Automatic application of Amazon VPC security groups, AWS WAF rules, and AWS Shield Advanced protections

-You can automatically enforce AWS WAF rules on AWS resources that currently exist or are created in the future, thereby ensuring compliance with firewall rules across the organization.
-AWS Firewall Manager gives customers the ability to apply AWS WAF rules, as well as Managed Rules for AWS WAF, on a group of resources, which could include resources across Application Load Balancer and Amazon CloudFront accounts.
+You can automatically enforce policies on AWS resources that currently exist or are created in the future, thereby ensuring compliance with firewall rules across the organization.
+AWS Firewall Manager gives customers the ability to apply AWS WAF rules, as well as Managed Rules for AWS WAF, on Application Load Balancers, API Gateways and Amazon CloudFront accounts.
+You can apply AWS Shield Advanced protections on Application or Classic Load Balances, Elastic IP addresses or CloudFront distributions.
+Similarly, you can use AWS Firewall Manager to create a common primary security group across your EC2 instances in your VPC.
 You can choose to automatically enforce the rule on a newly created resource, or you can choose to be notified when the new resource is created.

 Multi-account resource groups

 Within AWS Firewall Manager, you are able to group resources by Account, by Resource Type, and by Tag.
-Now, your security team can write AWS WAF rules or enable DDoS protection easily for all resources within a particular group or across accounts in the organization.
-Firewall Manager integrates with AWS Organizations to automatically fetch the list of AWS accounts in the organization to enable you to group resources across accounts.
+Your security team can create policies for all resources within a particular group or across accounts in the organization.

 Cross-account protection policies

-AWS Firewall Manager is integrated with AWS Organizations, so you can apply protections to resources across accounts.
-First, you build protection policies, which define a group of resources and associate the group with a set of AWS WAF rules.
+AWS Firewall Manager is integrated with AWS Organizations and will automatically fetch the list of accounts in your AWS organization to enable you to group resources across accounts.
+First, you build protection policies, which define a group of resources and associate the group with your policy.
 Then, you specify the scope of the policy to cover a specific set of AWS accounts, or all of your Organizations’ accounts.
-Now, Firewall Manager will deploy WAF rules only on the resources in the accounts based on the scope of the policy.
+Firewall Manager will deploy the protections only on the resources in the accounts based on the scope of the policy.

 Hierarchical rule enforcement